Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Experiment

 \subsubsection{Implementation Details}

-The DEM-SDE pipeline for the experiments incorporates 3 TABs in the TPE blocks to enhance the feature extraction with channels set to be 4.
-The settings of the noise-predicting neural network follows the canonical diffusion pipeline \cite{ir-sde}.
+The ET-SDE pipeline for the experiments incorporates 3 TABs in the TPE blocks to enhance the feature extraction with channels set to be 4.
+The settings of the noise-predicting neural network follow the canonical diffusion pipeline \citep{ir-sde}.
 The internal channels of the convolutions are set to 64, the encoder contains 14, 1, 1, 1 EABs at each depth, and the decoder holds 1 EAB at each depth.
-For pure super-resolution task, for each batch with a batch size of 4, 500,000 iterations are set for training.
-The initial learning rate is 4e5, with a cosine scheduler and an AdamW optimizer with $\beta_1=0.9, \beta_2=0.999$.The total diffusion step $T=50$ is set for Pyrenees area with patch size of $96\times 96$, and $T=100$ is set for Pyrenees area with patch size of $256\times 256$.
-For super-resolution with voids on the Pyrenees area, $T=100$ and 800,000 iterations are set for training with $\beta_1=0.9, \beta_2=0.5$.
+For the super-resolution task, for each batch with a batch size of 4500000 iterations are set for training.
+The initial learning rate is 4e5, with a cosine scheduler and an AdamW optimizer with $\beta_1=0.9, \beta_2=0.999$.
+The total diffusion step $T=50$ is set for the Pyrenees area with patch size of $96\times 96$, and $T=100$ is set for the Pyrenees area with patch size of $256\times 256$.
 All the experiments are conducted with PyTorch on one NVIDIA RTX 3090 GPU with 24 GB memory.